Frequently Asked Questions

 - After you have died, what do you want to happen? – what sort of funeral do you want?
 Do you want your organs to be donated to help others to live?
 Do you want to donate your body to science?
 Have you made a will, is it up to date and where is it?Joining the Dying Matters Coalition will see your organisation, whatever its size, play a key role in raising awareness with communities.

-The Dying Matters Coalition welcomes members from across all sectors.
-Most of our members are organisations (of all sizes) from across the NHS and the voluntary and independent health and care sectors, including hospices, care homes, charities supporting old people, children and bereavement, from social care and housing sectors, from a wide range of faith organisations, community organisations, schools and colleges, academic bodies, trade unions, the legal profession and from the funeral sector.
+Dying Matters welcomes involvement from across all sectors.
+Many of our supporters are organisations (of all sizes) from across the NHS and the voluntary and independent health and care sectors, including hospices, care homes, charities supporting old people, children and bereavement, from social care and housing sectors, from a wide range of faith organisations, community organisations, schools and colleges, academic bodies, trade unions, the legal profession and from the funeral sector.

 Is this only relevant to people who are terminally ill?